homan-uppu/writing/2-Essays/Fear equality.md

 There is a greater asymmetry in the value of moves.

-B) More complex games have a greater difference between the best and the rest
+B) More complex games have a greater difference between the best and the rest.

 We observe that there are fewer draws the more complex the game becomes.